Johannes Reinke

-Johannes Reinke (February 3, 1849 – February 25, 1931) was a German botanist and philosopher who was a native of Ziethen, Lauenburg.
+Johannes Reinke (February 3, 1849 – February 25, 1931) was a German botanist and philosopher, born in Ziethen, Lauenburg.
 He is remembered for his research of benthic marine algae.

 Academic background

 Reinke studied botany with his father from the age of eight.
 Reinke studied theology at Rostock, but his focus later changed to botany.
 In 1879 he became a professor of botany at the University of Göttingen, where he established the institute of plant physiology.
 From 1885 until 1921, he was a professor at the University of Kiel.
 Reinke was a co-founder of the Deutsche Botanische Gesellschaft.